-Appendix C. LAN Drivers Installation for Windows® 2000
+Appendix C. LAN Driver Installation for Windows® 2000

-After you've installed VIA chipset drivers, you will need to install the LAN drivers.
+After you've installed VIA 4 in 1 drivers, you will need to install the LAN drivers.
 Step by step instructions on how to do this are found in the following section.

-Details of the Windows[®] 2000 operating system will not be mentioned in this manual.
-If you have any problems with Windows[®] 2000 installation, operations, or settings, please refer to your Windows[®] 2000 user's manual or other databases provided by Microsoft[®] Corporation.
+Details of the Windows® 2000 operating system will not be mentioned in this manual.
+If you have any problems with Windows® 2000 installation, operations, or settings, please refer to your Windows® 2000 user's manual or other databases provided by Microsoft® Corporation.

 Insert the AT7 series CD into your CD-ROM drive, and it should execute the program automatically.
 If not, you can go to the CD location and execute the execution file at the main directory of the CD.
 After it has been executed you will see the screen below.
+There are two ways to install LAN driver.
+One is to install by the driver installation program.
+The other way is to install manually.